Radamel Falcao: 2017–18 season

 Falcao started off the season with a goal in Monaco's first league match, Monaco's second in a 3–2 win at home to Toulouse.
 Two weeks later, he scored the first hat-trick of the Ligue 1 season in a 4–1 win against Dijon.
 He then scored the only goal against Metz, and a week later scored a double – including a penalty – against Marseille, raising his tally to seven goals in four matches.
 Falcao's form led him to being nominated for 2017 Ballon d'Or.
-After losing a match 4-0 at the hands of OGC Nice, Falcao responded with two more braces against Strasbourg and Lille respectively.
+After losing a match 4–0 at the hands of OGC Nice, Falcao responded with two more braces against Strasbourg and Lille respectively.
 Upon scoring for Monaco against former club FC Porto in a Champions League game in December 2017, Falcao refused to celebrate out of respect to his former club.
 He was applauded by Porto fans for the gesture.
 Five days later, he opened his mark in the Coupe de la Ligue match vs Caen, which ended in a 2–0 win.
 On 31 January 2018, he scored a double against Montpellier at the Stade Louis II to help send Monaco to the final, where Monaco eventually lost 3–0 to PSG.
 Falcao finished the season as top scorer with 18 league goals in 26 matches.

 2018–19 season

 Falcao began the season on a high note during Monaco's first match of the season, assisting Monaco's second and scoring their third in a 3–1 away victory against Nantes.
 He scored the decisive goal in a 1–0 victory against Caen on 24 November 2018, a free-kick which ended Monaco's winless streak of 13 games.
-Four days later, Falcao played against his former club Atletico Madrid for the first time since his departure in 2013 as part of a Champions League group stage match.
+Four days later, Falcao played against his former club Atlético Madrid for the first time since his departure in 2013 as part of a Champions League group stage match.
 Monaco eventually lost 2–0, and Falcao missed a penalty.
 On 4 December 2018, Falcao scored two penalties in an 0–2 away win against Amiens.
 On 22 January 2019, Falcao opened his tally in the Coupe de France, scoring in a 1–3 loss to Metz.
 Despite Falcao's goal, Monaco were eliminated from the competition.
 Although he finished as Monaco's top scorer with 16 goals across all competitions, this was certainly a season to forget for the club, as they barely avoided relegation and finished in 17th place.